simplegroupware-lab/0.745p/patches/1_not_tested/SimpleGroupware_0.745.patch.zv.2014-12-09/readme.txt

 **INSTALLATION**

     Way #1
-	- unpack original SimpleGroupware_0.745.tar.gz;
+	- unpack original <this repo>/release/SimpleGroupware_0.745.tar.gz;
 	- unpack and overwrite files from today patch file named SimpleGroupware_0.745.patch.XX.YYYY-MM-DD.tar.gz;
 	- you need last day archive only (all changes accumulated);
 	- to remove the <sgs>/simple_store/config.php and make new install of Simple Groupware using your browser.

     Way #2
-	- unpack compound archive from /versions/xxxx
+	- unpack compound archive from <this repo>/branches/xxxx
 	- to remove the <sgs>/simple_store/config.php and make new install of Simple Groupware using your browser.

 **1 Directory description**

- Today's tar archive consist Simple Groupware patches with keeping original tree structure Version SGW 0.745
+ Today's tar archive consist Simple Groupware patches with keeping original tree structure Version SGW 0.745.